Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 \subsubsection{Sideband subtraction}

-To estimate the fractional background contamination in the sample of elastic $ep$ events selected by a given set of cuts, the tails of the $\Delta x$ and $\Delta y$ distributions on either side of the elastic peak were fitted and extrapolated into the peak region, as shown in Figures~\ref{elasticplots}(a) and \ref{elasticplots}(b).
+For the final analysis, the fractional background contamination in the sample of elastic $ep$ events selected by a given set of cuts was estimated by fitting the tails of the $\Delta x$ and $\Delta y$ distributions on either side of the elastic peak and extrapolating into the peak region, as shown in Figures~\ref{elasticplots}(a) and \ref{elasticplots}(b).
 This approach to background estimation implies two assumptions.
 First, the contribution of elastic scattering to the tails of the $\Delta x$ and $\Delta y$ distributions is assumed to be negligible for values of $\Delta x$ and $\Delta y$ sufficiently far away from the elastic peak.
 Second, the background is assumed to have a smooth distribution under the elastic peak, so that joining the tails with a smooth interpolating function is a good approximation to the true background shape.
 The first assumption can in principle be violated by the $ep$ radiative tail and by non-Gaussian smearing effects in the HRS angle and momentum reconstruction.
 Radiation redistributes elastic $ep$ events away from the elastic peak toward negative $\Delta x$ values, but does not markedly affect the $\Delta y$ distribution of elastic events, since $\Delta y$ reflects the extent to which the two detected particles are non-coplanar, and the coplanarity of outgoing particles is not strongly affected by radiation.
 Furthermore, the $\delta p$ cut suppresses the radiative tail of the $\Delta x$ distribution.
 Non-Gaussian smearing effects do not contribute a significant fraction of events in the tails except when the background contribution is very small.
 The second assumption (smooth background distribution) was confirmed by inspecting the correlations between $\Delta x$ and $\Delta y$; i.e., by plotting $\Delta x$ ($\Delta y$) for $\Delta y$ ($\Delta x$) well outside the elastic peak.
 This assumption was also supported by the simulations described in section \ref{subsubsec:MC}.
+Although the simulation does not include the contribution of random coincidences, the contamination of the data by random coincidences is negligible after timing and kinematic cuts.

 In the following discussion, the fractional background contamination $f$ is defined as $f \equiv B/(S+B)$, where $B$ is the number of background events and $S$ is the number of signal events; i.e., $f$ is the ratio of the background yield to the \emph{total} yield.
 The value of $f$ and its systematic uncertainty $\Delta f$ were estimated using a conservative approach involving a total of twelve different fits.
 The tails of the $\Delta x$ and $\Delta y$ distributions, obtained after applying all other cuts, were each fitted with Gaussian and polynomial background shapes, for three different sizes of the elastic peak region excluded from the fit (two spectra $\times$ two parametrizations $\times$ three sideband ranges $=$ twelve fits).
 The average fit result was taken as the value of $f$, while the \emph{rms} deviation of the fit result from the mean was taken as the systematic uncertainty $\Delta f$.
 The variations among the different fit results reflect the level of agreement (or disagreement) among the different spectra, assumed background lineshapes, and regions excluded from the fit.